kiwanami/emacs-ctable/readme.md

  '((1 2 3 4) (5 6 7 8) (9 10 11 12)))
 ```

-Here is the result.
+Here is the result image.
 The header titles are generated automatically.

 ![sample-1-1](img/sample-1-1.png)

-Giving two lists, the latter list is displayed at the header.
+Giving two lists, the latter list is displayed at header titles.

 ```lisp
 (ctbl:popup-table-buffer-easy